CD3/preview/README.md

 - A file named `Makefile` in the directory of the source file.
 - A file named `Makefile` in the directory `~/.preview`.

 If no `Makefile` can be found, then a default `Makefile` (stored in the script itself) is used.
-The default `Makefile` previews Markdown using the
+The default `Makefile` previews Markdown using
-`pandoc` to generate an HTML file and the `vimb` browser.
+`pandoc` to generate PDF file and opens it using the `zathura` PDF viewer.